Michelle Andrea Craig

 I have worked as a volunteer organizer for the NCEF's Annual Gala for the past two years.

-I have worked with a private animal rescue organization called People United for Animals (PUFA) for many years.
+I worked with a private animal rescue organization called People United for Animals (PUFA) for many years.
 With PUFA and its partners in the community such as the Feral Cat Coalition and the Humane Society of Southwest Washington, I have been involved in helping to provide low cost spay/neutering and pet vaccinations to the public.
 I have participated in the Feral Cat Coalition's catch, spay and release program, feral cat rehabilitation, wildlife rehabilitation, foster care, and many other things.

 Skills I have gained working with PUFA include but are not limited to;